prefix-dev/pixi/docs/environment.md

 - [Rip(PyPI) resolver blog](https://prefix.dev/blog/introducing_rip)

 Pixi solves both the `conda` and `PyPI` dependencies, where the `PyPI` dependencies use the conda packages as a base, so you can be sure that the packages are compatible with each other.
-These solvers are split between the `rattler` and `rip` library, these do the heavy lifting of the solving process.
+These solvers are split between the [`rattler`](https://github.com/mamba-org/rattler) and [`rip`](https://github.com/prefix-dev/rip) library, these control the heavy lifting of the solving process, which is executed by our custom SAT solver: [`resolvo`](https://github.com/mamba-org/resolvo).
+`resolve` is able to solve multiple ecosystem like `conda` and `PyPI`.
+It implements the lazy solving process for `PyPI` packages, which means that it only downloads the metadata of the packages that are needed to solve the environment.
+It also supports the `conda` way of solving, which means that it downloads the metadata of all the packages at once and then solves in one go.

+For the `[pypi-dependencies]`, `rip` implements `sdist` building to retrieve the metadata of the packages, and `wheel` building to install the packages.
+For this building step, `pixi` requires to first install `python` in the (conda)`[dependencies]` section of the `pixi.toml` file.
+This will always be slower than the pure conda solves.
+So for the best pixi experience you should stay within the `[dependencies]` section of the `pixi.toml` file.

 ## Caching
 Pixi caches the packages used in the environment.